 On the flip side, it is possible to make a pretty penny trading penny stocks!

 This is also due to the illiquidity in the market contributing to large intraday swings.
 Traders can take advantage of these large swings if they manage risk properly and find great entry points.
 Entry points can be found by analyzing support and resistance lines and performing technical analyses.

 You can learn more about support and resistance here when trading.

-I am sure that you have heard about Robinhood in the news recently as many retail traders have flocked to the platform due to its zero commission incentives.
-The broker offers different stocks, ETFs, and options on its platform.
+Robinhood has made the news recently as many retail traders have flocked to the platform due to its zero commission structure.
+This broker offers several stocks, ETFs, options, and cryptos on its platform.

 But the main question you are probably wondering is, does Robinhood offer penny stocks?

 In short, yes!
 Robinhood offers hundreds of different penny stocks through its brokerage platform that you can invest in now.
 With penny stock options in every sector, Robinhood is aiming to provide abundant penny stock opportunities to its users.